uswds/uswds-site/_components/print-styles.md

 ---
-permalink: /components/printer-friendly/
+permalink: /components/print-styles/
 layout: styleguide
 type: component
-title: Printer-friendly
+title: Print styles
 category: Components
 lead: A good print style sheet enhances the user experience and addresses many issues people face when printing from the web.

 ---

-<div class="site-note"><strong>Note:</strong> The printer-friendly component is mostly guidance for best practices, along with  boilerplate print.css code.
+<div class="site-note"><strong>Note:</strong> These print styles are mostly guidance for best practices, along with boilerplate print.css code.
 The specific print layout examples are intended to demonstrate ways to implement this in your own print style sheet.</div>

 <section class="site-component-section">
-  <h3>General guidance</h3>
+  <h2>General guidance</h2>
-  <p><strong>Conserve paper and ink but don’t break up important content</strong></p>
+  <h4 class="margin-bottom-1">Conserve paper and ink but don’t break up important content</h4>
   <ul>
     <li>Reduce white space when appropriate but not at the expense of splitting content across two printed pages.
       <ul>